sagunjaiswal/JS-QUESTIONS/GUESS-THE-OUTPUT/readme.md

 In this case, the setTimeout and setInterval is an asynchronous operations so first, it calls the setInterval ,setInterval will print the value of count every 200 milliseconds and then after 2-second setTimeout will invoke and setInterval condition get dissatisfied, it will print up to 8 and execution will continue

+- GUESS THE OUTPUT

+var a =1
+var b =’1'
+console.log(a===b);
+console.log(a==b);

+O/P :
+false
+true

+REASON :
+In “===” it with compare datatype also, of LHS & RHS and whereas “==” only compare values of LHS and RHS.

+- GUESS THE OUTPUT :

+var a= {name:”vineet”}
+var b={name:”vineet”}
+console.log(a===b);
+console.log(a==b);

+O/P :
+false
+false

+REASON :
+When comparing two objects, JavaScript compares internal references which are equal only when both operands refer to the same object in memory, keys, and values are not checked, so the content of the object doesn’t matter, the operands both have to reference the same object to return true in comparison.

+- GUESS THE OUTPUT :

+setTimeout(()=>{
+console.log(“Mishra”)
+},2000)
+console.log(“Vineet”)

+O/P :
+Vinnet
+Mishra

+REASON :
+This happens due to the event loop of javascript, first it will handle synchronous function then after the completion it will handle asynchronous